-Table 12.
+Table 13.
 Capture mode parameters

 Parameter Description Usage /c[:p] Indicates capture mode.
 The :p portion is optional.
 If you do not praid /c:m,t /f:myfile.ini Capture mode include the optional portion, then :p will assume the default value: "t,d".
-Captures the configuration of all RAID controllers to myfile.ini using You can use :p to provide a list of parameters describing the AppliesTo that should be created when capturing the parameters to a policy.
-See "AppliesTo. n " on page 97. the machine type of the server and the RAID controller type as the AppliesTo.1 entry. :p is a list containing any of the following: • t - Use the type of the RAID controller in the AppliesTo.1 entry for the policy. c - Use the controller number (scan order relative to all other RAID controllers in the system) in the AppliesTo.1 entry for the policy. • d - Use the number of drives connected to the RAID controller in the AppliesTo.1 entry for the policy.
+RAID controllers to myfile.ini using You can use :p to provide a list of parameters describing the AppliesTo that should be created when capturing the parameters to a policy See "AppliesTo.n" on page 100. ripplies to .1 citaly. :p is a list containing any of the following: • t - Use the type of the RAID controller in the AppliesTo.1 entry for the policy. • c - Use the controller number (sca order relative to all other RAID controllers in the system) in the AppliesTo.1 entry for the policy. n • d - Use the number of drives connected to the RAID controller in the AppliesTo.1 entry for the policy.
 Note: You must specify the name of the policies file using the /f parameter when using the /c parameter.
 The policy or policies created are appended to the end of the file if the file exists.
 If the file does not exist, a new file is created.
 If there are multiple RAID controllers in the system, their configurations are placed in the file in scan order.